![]() |

 How good is this, really?

-The following performance factors are computed based on a 12 month trading period of the S&P500 using the position size and portfolio management strategy described in Portfolio Strategy.
+The following performance factors are computed based on a 12 month trading period using each symbol in the S&P500 using the position size and, unless noted below, portfolio management strategy described in Help.

 You can view the raw backtesting data for the performance metrics by selecting the period ending date.